 Tampa Bay has never been kind to the Toronto Blue Jays.
 Not only has Tropicana Field been a “house of horrors” for the Toronto Blue Jays, but the terrors used to follow the team away from the ballpark.

-On account of the Jays being back in Tampa Bay for a series, I figured this was a good a time as any for an impromptu Flashback Friday on the infamous Vinoy Resort in St. Petersburg, Florida.
+On account of the Jays being back in Tampa Bay for a series, I figured this a good time for an impromptu Flashback Friday on the infamous Vinoy Resort in St. Petersburg, Florida.

 And we’re not just talking “creaky floors, creaky doors” haunted.
 Not quite “The Shining haunted”, but definitely “1408 haunted”.

 There are many paranormal tales of the Vinoy since its inception in 1925.
-But in particular, we’ll focus on incidents involving players on the Toronto Blue Jays.
+But in particular, we’ll focus on incidents involving Toronto Blue Jays players.
 This first one pertained to former Blue Jays reliever John Frascatore.

 He recounted an incident at the Vinoy when his wife and son had an eerie encounter in Tampa Bay.
 An excerpt from “Haunted Baseball: Ghosts, Curses, Legends and Eerie Events“.